 When you’re searching the aisles for the best product to use for your upcoming project, it’s good to see a familiar brand in Nevada hardware.
 One that you already know and trust.
 When you’re looking for a drill that is durable and built to last, you’ll probably look at a Craftsmen or a Black and Decker.
 And if you want the best wood fire grill you’ll most likely head straight for the Traegers.
 At Louie’s, we’re happy to share with you the quality national brands that you know and trust.

 Toro creates high-performance landscaping equipment ideal for homeowners.
 At Louie’s Home Center, we carry various Toro lawn mowers, leaf blowers, and string trimmers that are perfect for maintaining your lawn and garden this summer.
-Summer is the perfect time to get your yard looking its best, and to get there you should use the best products to care for it.
+Summer is the perfect time to get your yard looking its best, and to get there you should use the best ACE hardware rentals to care for it.

 One of the most popular brands of lawn food, soil, and weed control is Scotts.
 You’ve probably seen the name placed inside the green oval on their packaging in stores, and Louie’s is proud to be one of them.
-If you’re looking for a green and luscious looking lawn this summer, give Scotts brand products a try.
+If you’re looking for a green and luscious looking lawn this summer, give Scotts hardware sales and rentals a try.

 If you want a cooler that can handle trekking through your summer adventures with you, then a Yeti cooler will be your go-to.
 Not only does this brand carry high-quality hard and soft coolers, they also make stainless steel, insulated thermoses, mugs and tumblers.
 You can depend on the durability of Yeti products, and you can pick up one of these coolers or tumblers right here at Louie’s.